 - “Gospel of Jesus” (1999) – just the red and pink parts made into one gospel

 Lost gospels: In most Bibles you see just four gospels, those of Matthew, Mark, Luke and John, but in the first 200 years after Christ there were way more.
 We have copies, in whole or in part, of at least 22 of them, like those of Mary, Peter and Thomas.
-We have even been able to reconstruct a lost gospel, called Q.
+We have even been able to reconstruct two lost gospels: Q and Signs.